-USDA’s Farm Service Agency accepted QLA applications January 6 through April 9, 2021.
+USDA’s Farm Service Agency accepted QLA applications from January 6 to April 9, 2021.

 About the Quality Loss Adjustment Program

 To be eligible for the program, a crop must have:

 - suffered a quality loss due to a qualifying disaster event and

 - had a five-percent-or-greater quality discount due to the qualifying disaster event.

 Eligible crops may have been sold, fed on-farm to livestock, or may be in storage at the time of application.

 Crops that were destroyed before harvest are not eligible for QLA.

 The following crops are also ineligible:

 - Christmas trees, and